-- Do not use the flow monitor as the sole monitoring device to prevent dangerous conditions - Do not install the flow monitor as a load bearing part within a pipeline system - The flow monitor must be installed so that it is protected from damage by mechanical force.
-If necessary, install an appropriate impact protection device.
+- Do not use the flow monitor as the sole monitoring device to prevent dangerous conditions - Do not install the flow monitor as a load bearing part within a pipeline system - The flow monitor with sight glass must be installed in such a way as to preclude damage to the sight glass by outside force.
+If necessary, install an appropriate impact protection device

-All claims for damages due to incorrect use are excluded.
+All claims for damages due to incorrect usage are excluded.